mrkimkim/AI_interview/README.md

 # AI_interview

-virtual interview android application with MS Azure recognition API
+Take a interview with lastet Technology.